Nebulaz7/dishpal-ai/README.md

 # Dishpal-ai
-An that generates recipes, based on any ingredients you Input.
+An AI that generates recipes, based on any ingredients you Input.